New insights and perspectives on the natural gradient method: Introduction and Overview

 In support of this view is the fact that the Fisher can be cast as an approximation of the Hessian in at least two different ways (provided the objective has the form discussed in \textbf{Section \ref{sec:stat_learn}}).
-First, as discussed in \textbf{Section \ref{sec:nat_grad}}, it corresponds to the expected Hessian of the loss under the model's distribution over predicted outputs instead of the usual empirical one used to compute the exact Hessian.
-And second, as we establish in \textbf{Section \ref{sec:connections_to_GGN}}, it is very often equivalent to the so-called Generalized Gauss-Newton matrix (GGN) \citep{schraudolph,HF_chapter} discussed in \textbf{Section \ref{sec:GGN}}, which is an established and well justified approximation of the Hessian that has been used in practical 2nd-order optimizations such as those of \citet{HF} and \citet{KSD}.
+First, as discussed in \textbf{Section \ref{sec:nat_grad}}, it corresponds to the expected Hessian of the loss under the model's distribution over predicted outputs (instead of the usual empirical one used to compute the exact Hessian).
+Second, as we establish in \textbf{Section \ref{sec:connections_to_GGN}}, it is very often equivalent to the so-called ``Generalized Gauss-Newton matrix" (GGN) (discussed in \textbf{Section \ref{sec:GGN}}), a generalization of the classical Gauss-Newton matrix \citep[e.g.][]{dennis_text, ortega_text, nocedal_book}, which is a popular alternative/approximation to the Hessian that has been used in various practical 2nd-order optimization methods designed specifically for neural networks \citep[e.g][]{schraudolph,HF,KSD}, and which may actually be a \emph{better} choice than the Hessian in the context of neural net training (see \textbf{Section \ref{sec:GGN_speculation}}).

-Viewing natural gradient descent as an approximate 2nd-order method is also prescriptive since it suggests the use of various damping/regularization techniques often used in the optimization literature for dealing with the problem of quadratic model trust.
-Indeed, such techniques have been successfully applied in 2nd-order methods such as that of \citet{HF} and \citet{K-FAC}, where they proved crucial in achieving good and robust performance in practice.
+Viewing natural gradient descent as a 2nd-order method is also \emph{prescriptive}, since it suggests the use of various damping/regularization techniques often used in the optimization literature to account for the limited accuracy of local quadratic approximations (especially over long distances).
+Indeed, such techniques have been successfully applied in 2nd-order methods designed for neural networks \citep[e.g.][]{HF, K-FAC}, where they proved crucial in achieving fast and robust performance in practice.
+And before that have had a long history of application in the context of practical non-linear regression procedures \citep{tikhonov1943stability, levenberg1944method, marquardt1963algorithm, levenberg_marquardt}.